John McCain 2008 presidential campaign: Initial reaction

 Former New York City Mayor Giuliani said that Palin was more qualified to be president than Democratic presidential nominee Obama, citing Palin's executive experience, saying of her, "She's vetoed legislation, she's taken on corruption, and in her party, and won.
 She took on the oil companies and won.
 She administered a budget successfully," and of Obama, "He's never run a city, he's never run a state, he's never run a business, he's never administered a payroll, he's never led people in crisis".
 He also stated, if Sarah Palin had been president when the U.S. came under attack on September 11, 2001, he is confident she would have been able to handle the crisis.

-According to the Washington Times, Palin's faith has made her a "favorite with the staunchly pro-Israel neoconservative elements in the Republican Party."
-Palin displays an Israeli flag in her governor's office in Juneau.
-Palin has received a strong endorsement from the Republican Jewish Coalition, and has been described as a "direct affront to all Jewish Americans" by Democratic Congressman Robert Wexler of Florida, and as being "totally out of step with Jewish public opinion" by the National Jewish Democratic Council.
+According to the Washington Times, Palin's faith made her a "favorite with the staunchly pro-Israel neoconservative elements in the Republican Party".
+Palin displayed an Israeli flag in her governor's office in Juneau.
+Palin received a strong endorsement from the Republican Jewish Coalition, and has been described as a "direct affront to all Jewish Americans" by Democratic Congressman Robert Wexler of Florida, and as being "totally out of step with Jewish public opinion" by the National Jewish Democratic Council.

 Obama commented on Palin in an interview with 60 Minutes:

 Well, I don't know Governor Palin, I have not met her before.
 I had a brief conversation with her after she was selected to congratulate her and wish her luck—but, not too much luck!—on the campaign trail.
 And she seems to have a compelling life story.
 Obviously, she's a fine mother and an up-and-coming public servant.
 So, it's too early for me to gauge what kind of running mate she'll be.
 My sense is that she subscribes to John McCain's agenda.
 And ultimately, this [election] is going to be about where I want to take the country and where Joe Biden wants to take the country, and where John McCain and his running mate want to take the country.